 - Sew a 1/2" to 3/4" seam allowance around the quilt, leaving an opening along one side.

 - Put your hand into the opening and turn the quilt right side out.
 Turn under the open edges and hand stitch to secure them.

 We're usually concerned about fast production when we make comfort quilts, but finishing them quickly doesn't mean they should be stitched together haphazardly.
 Your quilt might be the only personal possession of the child or adult who receives it so construct the project with care.

 There is an endless number of quilt patterns that are quick and attractive.
 Here are some examples:

-- Scrappy Floating Stars is an easy quilt block.
+- Scrappy Stars is an easy quilt block.
 You can make a quilt of any size quickly.
 Consider brightly colored prints if you're making baby quilts or quilts for older children.